AlphaSlayer1964/kemono-dl/README.md

 ## Options
 ```
-  -h, --help                    show this help message and exit
+  -h, --help                    Show this help message and exit
   --version                     Displays current version and exits.
+  --verbose                     Display extra debug information and create a debug.log
+  --quiet                       Suppress printing except for warnings, errors, and critical messages
-  --cookies COOKIES             File to read cookies from.
+  --cookies COOKIES             Files to read cookies from, comma separated.
 (REQUIRED)
   -l LINKS, --links LINKS       Downloads URLs, can be separated by commas.
   -f FILE, --fromfile FILE      File containing URLs to download, one URL per line.
-  --favorite-users              Downloads all favorite users.
+  --kemono-favorite-users       Downloads all favorite users from kemono.party.
 (Requires cookies while logged in)
-  --favorite-posts              Downloads all favorites posts.
+  --kemono-favorite-posts       Downloads all favorites posts from kemono.party.
 (Requires cookies while logged in)
+  --coomer-favorite-users       Downloads all favorite users from coomer.party.
+(Requires cookies while logged in)
+  --coomer-favorite-posts       Downloads all favorites posts from coomer.party.
+(Requires cookies while logged in)
   -o PATH, --output PATH        Path to download location
   -a FILE, --archive FILE       Downloads only posts that are not in provided archive file.
 (Can not be used with --update)
   -u, --update                  Updates already downloaded posts.
 Post must have json log file. (can not be used with --archive)
-  -i, --ignore-errors           Continue to download posts when an error occurs.
   --yt-dlp                      Tries to download embeds with yt-dlp. (experimental)
   --post-timeout SEC            The amount of time in seconds to wait between downloading posts. (default: 0)
-  --retry-download COUNT        The amount of times to retry downloading a file. (acts like --ignores-errors) (default: 0)
+  --retry-download COUNT        The amount of times to retry downloading a file. (default: 5)
   --date DATE                   Only download posts from this date.
   --datebefore DATE             Only download posts from this date and before.
   --dateafter DATE              Only download posts from this date and after.